Conditions of Competitions (Men)

 10.1 The competition tees of the day are those as indicated on the notice in the Pro Shop and in the Men’s Locker Room.

 10.2 The stipulated round commences from the ‘starting point’, the tee designated as the ‘first tee’ and consists of playing the holes of the Course in the sequence prescribed by the Tournament Committee.
 In most cases, the first ‘tee off’ point is the designated colour marker on the tee area of the 1st hole.

-10.3 In Mixed Foursomes Competitions, the first person to play on odd numbered holes shall be the man, unless otherwise indicated by the organising Committee.
+10.3 In Mixed Foursomes Competitions, the first person to play on odd numbered holes shall be the man, unless otherwise authorised by the Committee.

 11. PLAYER CONDUCT: (Rule 1.2)